Find Affordable College Courses

 Chicago, IL

-Texas A&M University - College Station landed the #6 spot in the 2023 rankings for the best geological and earth sciences programs.
-Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+With a ranking of #6, Texas A&M University - College Station did quite well on this year’s best schools for geological and earth sciences students.
+Located in the midsize city of College Station, Texas A&M College Station is a public college with a very large student population.

 The average amount in student loans that geology majors at Texas A&M College Station take out is $19,250.
 This translates to an average monthly loan payment of $340, based on a 10-year repayment plan.